William fitz Roger

+Early career

-He is thought to have been English, but little is known of him until 1274, when he was appointed Prior of Kilmainham.
-There had evidently been a long gap in filling the office: the previous Prior, Henry Kyriell, had died in 1260.
+He is thought to have been a Norman from the Kingdom of England, but little is known of him until 1274, when he was appointed Prior of Kilmainham.
+There had been a long gap in filling the office: the previous Prior, Henry Kyriell, had died in 1260.

+Glenmalure and afterwards

 As the head of a great military order, fitz Roger was expected to lead troops in battle, and soon after his appointment he led an expedition against the O'Byrne clan of County Wicklow, who periodically raided Dublin.
 These raids were always a cause of great concern to the Dublin Government, and the Prior of Kilmainham was one of those entrusted with the city's defences.
 The expedition was a disastrous failure: most of fitz Roger's forces, including numerous monks, were slaughtered in the valley of Glenmalure in the Wicklow Mountains, and the survivors, including the Prior himself, were taken captive.
 They were only released after a hostage exchange was arranged by the Justiciar.
-An Irish historian of the Victorian era commented severely on the unpleasant spectacle of Christian monks fighting their fellow Christians (he did not mention the O'Byrnes' raids on Dublin, which were notoriously bloody affairs).
+An Irish historian of the Victorian era commented severely on the unpleasant spectacle of Christian monks fighting their fellow Christians (he did not mention the O'Byrnes' raids on Dublin, which were themselves notoriously bloody affairs).